 Automation Anywhere’s Automation 360 is the industry’s first truly cloud-native, intelligent automation platform.
 It’s web-based, which means it’s accessed on a browser and doesn’t require heavy IT support or big software installations.

-Built from the ground up, Automation 360 was designed to run on cloud infrastructure and is remarkably different from Automation Anywhere’s Enterprise 10 and 11 offerings.
-The learning that Automation Anywhere amassed from both Enterprise 10 and 11 has all been baked into Automation 360 to deliver an intelligent automation solution where everyone can design and deliver automated processes.
+Built from the ground up, Automation Anywhere A360 was designed to run on cloud infrastructure and is remarkably different from Automation Anywhere’s Enterprise 10 and 11 offerings.
+The learning that Automation Anywhere amassed from both Enterprise 10 and 11 has all been baked into Automation Anywhere A360 to deliver an intelligent automation solution where everyone can design and deliver automated processes.

 The Benefits of Automation Anywhere’s Automation 360

 At its most basic, Automation 360 enables companies to automate more business processes and tasks, reduce maintenance overhead, and increase ROI while lowering the total cost of ownership for automation.

 More specifically, here is a list of all the benefits that Automation Anywhere A360 has to offer:

 - Lower total cost of ownership while enabling scalability because it’s web-based and cloud-native